Today having an email address is essential.

 Also the email accounts don’t expire (provided you continue to pay for them).

-Google’s paid option is focused more on small business, as it only works with your own domain name.
+Google’s paid option is focused more on small business, as it only works if you have your own domain name.

 How Create an Email Address Example- Using Yahoo Mail